AshikaAnand12/MERN-Table-CRUD/README.md

 # MERN-Table-CRUD

-### MERN-Table-CRUD is a web application built using the MERN stack (MongoDB, Express.js, React, and Node.js) that focuses on performing CRUD (Create, Read, Update, Delete) operations on a table.
+This repo has a web application built using the MERN stack (MongoDB, Express.js, React, and Node.js) that focuses on performing CRUD (Create, Read, Update, Delete) operations on a table.

 ## Features